thatmlopsguy/thatmlopsguy.github.io/content/consulting.md

 Interested?
 Let's discuss how my specialized knowledge can benefit your organization and help you stay ahead in today's fast-paced technological environment.

+I'm available to work for you on short or medium term projects, especially if they have an interesting or challenging aspect to them.
 Feel free to [contact me](contact.md), and I will always get back to you.
 If we agree that I could help you, we can schedule a chat.
+I'll be happy to provide a quote.

 I'm also open to considering more [permanent/full-time roles](hire.md).